Jane Lerner is a writer, editor and political organizer who lives in Brooklyn, New York.

 She is a talented communicator with keen interests in politics, music, food, travel, art and culture; she has extensive experience in both print and digital publishing.

-She has over 15 years of experience as a copy editor and researcher, working for publications such as Rolling Stone, House & Garden, Us Weekly, Paper, Budget Travel, High Times, V, Interview, Men's Journal, Martha Stewart Weddings, Playboy and W.
+She has 20+ years of experience as a copy editor and researcher, working for publications such as Rolling Stone, House & Garden, Us Weekly, Paper, Budget Travel, High Times, V, Interview, Men's Journal, Martha Stewart Weddings, Playboy and W, among many others.

-Jane is the organizer of BK Swappers, the renowned food swap, now on hiatus.
+Jane was the organizer of BK Swappers, the renowned food swap, now on hiatus.
 Throughout 2011, while running the blog for the Brooklyn Flea, she helped launch the Smorgasburg food market.
+She has the honor to act as a judge for the James Beard Journalism Awards.

 Mel Ramos, Kiss Me, 1964